 1. Make a plan

-Find an appropriate training plan (there are plenty online- Hal Hidgon and Runners World have some free options) and decide how you are going to fit training into your life.
-Will you be willing to get up and run before work?
+Find an appropriate training plan and decide how you are going to fit training into your life.
+Will you be willing to get up and run early in the morning?
 Are you prepared to give up Friday nights out so you can get up early on Saturday for a long run?
 Figure out a way to make it work for you.
 Write your plan down or hang it up somewhere that you will see it everyday.

-You can also consider working with a coach!
+You can also consider working with a running coach!
 A coach can either write you an individual training plan, or work with you one on one (in-person, online, or a combo) or as part of a group.
 It really depends on your budget and the level of support you are looking for.
-(Check out my coaching services here!)

 Also, this may go without saying, but you will need to choose your race!